mattriley/node-module-composer/README-TEMPLATE.md

 ### `module-alias`: Reference *modules* by alternative names

-The `moduleAlias` option:

-- As a `composer` option, takes an object keyed by module name with value of string or array of string.
-- As a `compose` option, takes a string or array of string.
+As a `compose` option, `moduleAlias` takes a string or array of string.

 ```js
 const modules = {